Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific testimonial.
+This endpoint deletes a specific Testimonial.

 ### HTTP Request